MasterGuajo/MasterGuajo/README.md

-- 👋 Hi!
-I’m Jorge Garcia
+Hola!
+My name is Jorge Garcia, I'm obtaining a bachelor's in Computer Science at the University of Texas at El Paso.

-- 🌱 I’m currently my obtaining my bachelor's in Computer Science at the University of Texas at El Paso
+I've interned at Google and will start a full-time role after graduation :)

-- 💻 Currently working as an Undergradute Teaching Assistant at UTEP
+I currently work as an Undergradute Teaching Assistant for UTEP's Data Structure course, and am the president for the student organization the Coding Interview Club!

-- 📫 You can email me through jorgegarcia080808@gmail.com
+ You can email me at jorgegarcia080808@gmail.com

 <!---
 MasterGuajo/MasterGuajo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.